sturdy-robot/esports-manager/README.md

 The idea here is to bring a full-fledged experience in eSports, playing major leagues and big championships, managing players, setting up practices and discovering new talents.

-In this game, you will be able set up your team, get them to play in whatever position you would like them to, set up strategies, choose which race/champion/hero they're going to play with, and read match descriptions as they happen live, much like Football Manager on its early days.
+In this game, you will be able to set up your team, get them to play in whatever position you would like them to, set up strategies, choose which race/champion/hero they're going to play with, and read match descriptions as they happen live, much like Football Manager on its early days.
 Managing finances, finding sponsors, boosting your players' morale are also going to play a role in that experience.

 ## INSTALLATION